4 Ways to Use Aquifer High Value Care Across Your Curriculum

 In the absence of clear national curricular standards on palliative care in medical and health professions education, the Leadership Team then completed a needs assessment (stakeholder surveys and focus groups) and literature review.
 After completing the research activities, the leadership team held a consensus conference, synthesizing the literature review and needs assessment findings into a vision statement and key guiding principles.

-Using the vision and principles as a framework, the Leadership Team developed a national palliative care curriculum, to be delivered through the Aquifer course.
+Using the vision and principles as a framework, the Leadership Team developed a national palliative care curriculum to be delivered through the Aquifer course.
 Learning objectives were identified, and development work on virtual patient cases began in late 2021.
-Case development is nearing completion using varied pedagogies to ensure that learners are equipped with the knowledge, skills, and attitudes needed to provide patient-centered care to their communities.
+Case development used varied pedagogies to ensure that learners are equipped with the knowledge, skills, and attitudes needed to provide patient-centered care to their communities.

 Available to Aquifer Curricular Partners: